20+ Eagle Facts About Majestic Bird of Prey! (Free Printables)

 Furthermore, state flags often feature eagles representing courage, freedom, strength, and skill.

-Eagles possess incredibly powerful eyesight, with a visual acuity ranging from 20/4 to 20/5, up to eight times stronger than humans with 20/20 vision.
-Surprisingly, despite a weight of around 10 lbs, an eagle’s eyes are the same size as humans.
+Eagles possess incredibly powerful eyesight, with visual acuity ranging from 20/4 to 20/5, up to eight times stronger than humans with 20/20 vision.
+Surprisingly, despite weighing around 10 lbs, an eagle’s eyes are the same size as humans’.

 Eagles’ sharp eyesight helps them to spot prey, such as a rabbit, up to 3.2km away with remarkable precision, showcasing their incredible visual prowess.